logicalclocks/logicalclocks.github.io/docs/user_guides/projects/airflow/airflow.md

 Hopsworks jobs can be orchestrated using [Apache Airflow](https://airflow.apache.org/).
 You can define a Airflow DAG (Direct Acyclic Graph) containing the dependencies between Hopsworks jobs.
 You can then schedule the DAG to be executed at a specific schedule using a [cron](https://en.wikipedia.org/wiki/Cron) expression.

 Airflow DAGs are defined as Python files.
-Within the Python file, different configuration and operators can be used to trigger different actions.
-Hopsworks provides an operator to execute jobs and a sensor to wait for a specific job execution to finish.
+Within the Python file, different operators can be used to trigger different actions.
+Hopsworks provides an operator to execute jobs on Hopsworks and a sensor to wait for a specific job to finish.

 ### Use Apache Airflow in Hopsworks